lmcrean/exam-questions/design/ux-research/hypothesis-comparison.md

 5. **Dynamic workflow** → Can set marking criteria *after* submission

 **Insight:**
 Google Classroom is a *submission system*.
-Your product is a **marking assistant + formative feedback engine**.
+This product is a **marking assistant + formative feedback engine**.
 They're complementary, not competitors.
-(You could even integrate with Google Classroom for submissions!)
+(Google Classroom integration for submissions could be beneficial.)

 ---